 Once the Access Token has been saved, NetSuite will display a TOKEN ID and TOKEN SECRET, as shown below.
 Similar to the consumer key and secret, copy and paste these values to a notepad as NetSuite will only show them once.

 You’ve made it to the final authorization step!
 Now, you’ll enter your NetSuite Account ID, Consumer token and secret, and your Token ID and secret in Chargify.
 When the form is submitted, Chargify will validate we can connect successfully to your NetSuite account.

-On this step, you’ll specify which NetSuite item should be used for taxes.
-Then, you’ll map Chargify products and components with NetSuite items.
+On this step, you’ll specify which NetSuite Item should be used for taxes.
+Then, you’ll map your Chargify product catalog to NetSuite Items.

 This step also allows you to sync historical invoices up to a specified past date.

 Towards the bottom, the final two options allow for customization of NetSuite sales orders and invoices by either including a Department or a Subsidiary.
 Choosing “Yes” for either option will populate dropdowns from your NetSuite account to select.

 - Anytime an error occurs while the integration is enabled, Chargify will display in-app notification.
 After issues have been addressed, you’ll be able to retry sync, at which point, failed sync tasks will be retried.

 - Sync is performed for each Chargify invoice independently, but in a predefined sync flow.
 If any of the steps fail, processing will end for the invoice.
 For example, if creating invoice in NetSuite fails, payment will not be applied until the problem is resolved.

 Clicking View Error Logs or navigating to Config -> Integrations -> NetSuite -> View Error Logs will take you to the list of unresolved errors.